HumanityReport.com

 Microplastics Everywhere[114]

 Found in all 62 placentas tested[37], all 40 semen samples[39].
-Now found accumulating in human brains — concentrations increased significantly 2016-2024; greater in brains with dementia[58].
-Adults ingest the equivalent of one credit card per week[59].
-Heart patients with microplastics in arteries: 2× more likely to have heart attack/stroke[53]
+Now found accumulating in human brains — concentrations increased significantly 2016-2024; ~3–5× greater in brains with dementia[58].
+Estimates of human ingestion vary widely (the often-cited "credit card per week" figure has been challenged as a major overestimate)[59].
+Heart patients with microplastics in carotid plaque had ~4.5× higher risk of heart attack, stroke, or death over ~34 months[53]

 The Unknowns